sehyunlee217/no-style-please/_posts/2025-12-26-paper review: resnet.md

 - All detailed results can be found at the wandb [report](https://api.wandb.ai/links/leeseunghyun217-university-of-toronto/8jrwxidd).
 - One thing to note was that I trained the Resnet on the CIFAR-10 Model instead of ImageNet mostly due to time + compute constraints.
 ImageNet is a large dataset and would require a lot of VRAM and also training time.
 - The training was done on a RTX4090, with torch==2.4.0.
-- **Results from the paper:**
-- **My results:**
-- **In detail:** it is possible to observe that with ResNet, deeper architectures do seem to provide better performance, which obtains the motivation of the residual(skip) connections to be able to retain identity mapping even with deep non-linear layers.
+- **Conclusion:** it is possible to observe that with ResNet, deeper architectures do seem to provide better performance, which obtains the motivation of the residual(skip) connections to be able to retain identity mapping even with deep non-linear layers.